underscoreio/underscoreio/src/html/courses/essential-distributed-systems.md

 **Level:** Intermediate Java or Scala<br>
 **Length:** 2 days

-The course is designed in four half day blocks so that it can be delivered over two full days or four half day sessions.
-The course covers many topics in Distributed Software Systems techniques and technologies including Message Queues, Distributed Caches and “Eventually Consistent” data systems, as prime examples.
+Distributed systems introduce new challenges in building reliable, scalable software.
+This course teaches the core theoretical principles for constructing distributed systems and invites particpants to build their own systems using Scala or Java and a set of elemental tools.

+We cover three approaches -- message queues, distributed caches, and eventual consistency -- and learn the benefits and drawbacks of each.
+Finally, in a review session, we bring together all of the principles covered to build a non-trivial distributed system in its entirety.

-The workshops is designed to maximise theoretical and practical learning, by ﬁrst giving background and examples and then participants are asked to build their own systems based on the most simple ( elemental ) implementations of various tools which will be provided.
+The workshops are designed to maximise theoretical and practical learning, by ﬁrst giving background and examples and then participants are asked to build their own systems based on the most simple ( elemental ) implementations of various tools which will be provided.
 The ﬁnal half day session is based around a larger practical to bring together the various techniques and systems the participants have used in the other sessions.

 The workshops are suited to both Java and Scala programmers and workshop have run very well with a mix of Java and Scala programmers.